drchrispinnock/gcp-node-example/article.md

 Once the packages have downloaded, the script sets up a basic configuration for Octez using the network URL and the history mode.
 The network URL is a resource that provides information about the network including servers to obtain initial blocks from.

 We allow local remote procedure calls (RPC) on port 8732.
 This allows us to query the node locally.
 We also listen publicly on port 9732.
 This will allow other nodes to connect to ours (but please see the Exercises below).
-This connections and activity happen on the so-called Tezos Gossip network.
+These connections and activity happen on the so-called Tezos Gossip network.

-The packages we have used run the Octez software under a dedicated user called *tezos*.
+The packages run the Octez software under a dedicated user called *tezos*.
 Therefore we must set up the node by running the commands under the *tezos* user.
 We do this with ```su```.

 ```
 # Basic Configuration on the Octez node using network, history